mbsambangi/lagom/_posts/2018-07-12-Spring-Cloud-Contract-RestDocs-Function.md

 </dependency>
 ```

-To call the Health Insurance Check service we can use either RestTemplate or Feign.
+To call the Health Insurance company's Member-Function we can use either RestTemplate or Feign.
 Lets use Feign.
-So, we need Feign dependency for defining a Feign Client Interface.
+So, we need Feign dependency for defining a Feign Client Interface

 ```
 <dependency>